tadaka9/pyencpng/README.md

 <img src="https://travis-ci.com/tadaka9/pyencpng.svg?branch=master"></a>

-A steganographic commandline to library, to encrypt files and text in PNG images using CSPRNG random generated pixel colors, shuffled charset for pybase64, and AES-256 with tag (anti-tamper support, and with Intel-NI support on Intel processors) to encrypt or decrypt data (full UTF-8 support).
+A steganographic CLI to library, to encrypt files and text in PNG images using CSPRNG random generated pixel colors, shuffled charset for pybase64, and AES-256 with tag (anti-tamper support, and with Intel-NI support on Intel processors) to encrypt or decrypt data (full UTF-8 support).

 For the library visit ([EncPNG](https://github.com/tadaka9/encpng))